sencha/ext-react/README.md

   }

   onChange() {
-    console.log('Slider value', this.slider.getValue()); // this.slider is an Ext.slider.Single
+    console.log('Slider value', this.slider.cmp.getValue()); // this.slider is an Ext.slider.Single
   }
 }
 ```